ChrisWinters/robotstxt-manager/README.md

 * Quickly disable or delete the plugin settings within the plugin admin
 * Scan and clean for old plugin data, a physical robots.txt file, and missing rewrite rules

-## Installation
+## Install and activate

-Manually download, install, and activate the plugin.
+[Download](https://github.com/ChrisWinters/robotstxt-manager/raw/master/robotstxt-manager.zip), install, and activate the plugin.
 Once activated the Robots.txt Manager plugin will update just like other WordPress plugin.

-### Download

-Select which download method works best for you.

-#### Done for you

-This is the simplest and quickest way to get started.

-* Download the already prepared [robotstxt-manager.zip](https://github.com/ChrisWinters/robotstxt-manager/raw/master/robotstxt-manager.zip) to your personal computer

-#### Do it yourself
+### Do it yourself

 A little extra work, but handy when you need to use a past versions or just like to use releases.